Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Papaccino's Coffee House & Cereal Bar

-Vanessa M.: Portland has loads of coffee houses, but Papaccino's Coffee House & Cereal Bar is a great family-friendly place for weary parents to get their caffeine fix while little ones play in the colorful play area.
+Vanessa M. said: Portland has loads of coffee houses, but Papaccino's Coffee House & Cereal Bar is a great family-friendly place for weary parents to get their caffeine fix while little ones play in the colorful play area.
 The Cereal Bar is always a hit with the younger crowd!

 Laughing Planet Restaurant